sourcegraph/about/handbook/product/design/artifacts/index.md

 ## Tips for better asynchronous design artifacts

 - **Design artifacts should clearly communicate to the viewer what stage the artifact is in.** Is it a working draft, that’s not ready for feedback?
 Is it an experiment, with no connection to a project effort?
 Is it ready for review and specific feedback from others?
 Is it a source of truth for development?
+Some ways this might be expressed include in the title of the artifact, the Figma project cover, or labels within the content.
 - **Design artifacts ready for feedback should be tailored for asynchronous review.** Figma files, for example, can communicate beyond the design itself: we can use annotations and other techniques to make assumptions tangible and visible in context, to specifically request feedback on a given topic, or to surface points of uncertainty.
 - **Everyone learns best in different ways.** When sharing design artifacts, consider adding extra ways of consuming the artifacts, such as a Loom video walkthrough of the artifact, or linking back and forth other documentation and artifacts.